LogicAppUnit/TestingFramework/README.md

 ## Future Improvements and Changes

 This is a list of possible future improvements and changes for the framework.
-Please create a [new issue in GitHub](https://github.com/LogicAppUnit/TestingFramework/issues) if there are other features that you would like to see.
+Please create a [new issue](https://github.com/LogicAppUnit/TestingFramework/issues) if there are other features that you would like to see.

 - Improve the creation of the mocked responses using the mock HTTP server.
   - The current approach is to use a delgate function that takes a *HttpRequestMessage* as an input and returns a *HttpResponseMessage*, where the delegate function creates a response message based on the request message and the requirements of the test case.
 This can be improved by including a fluent API to match requests and build responses, similar to that used by WireMock.net.
 A fluent API is more intuitive and easier to use for a test author.
   - The proposed solution will work with the existing delegate function, such that if a request is not matched by any request matcher defined in the fluent API, the delegate function will be called, if it is configured.
+- Allow mocked responses to be created in a test class's Initialize step, these responses would then be automatically configured for all tests within the test class.
+This would remove the need to repeatedly configure the same mocked responses in multiple tests.
 - Add a test configuration option to allow the port number for the mock HTTP server to be changed from the default of 7075.